dartmouth-cs98/17f-plan-it-server/README.md

 ]
 ```

+Returns a list of the updated cards sorted by start time.
+Returns any error messages appended to the end of the list.
+Cards with invalid ids error out and are not created/inserted.
+Instead an error message is added to the end of the list of updated cards.

 #### Update single card (PUT)
 Update single card.
 Returnes an error if the card id does not exist.